-\paragraph{Unit-to-speech (U2S) detokenizer with style control.} Building on VITS \citep{kim2021conditional}, our U2S detokenizer adopts a conditional VAE architecture (see Fig.~\ref{fig:sdecoder}).
-To achieve vivid style controls, we utilize the semantic-style disentanglement of our S2U tokenizer (as discussed above) and adopt a novel style embedding to control the speech styles (\eg, speaker identities, emotions, and pitches).
+\paragraph{Unit-to-speech (U2S) detokenizer with style controls.} Building on VITS \citep{kim2021conditional}, our U2S detokenizer adopts a conditional VAE architecture (\cf, Fig.~\ref{fig:sdecoder}).
+To achieve flexible style controls, we utilize the semantic-acoustic disentanglement of our S2U tokenizer (as discussed above) and adopt a novel style embedding to control the speech styles (\eg, genders, emotions, and pitches).
 Specifically, the LLM $f(\cdot)$ is trained to generate both the output speech units $\textbf{U}_S^{o}$ and a style label.
-The speech units $\textbf{U}_S^{o}$ are converted to unit embeddings $\textbf{E}_{semantic}^{o}$, while the style label is utilized to generate a unique style prototype $\textbf{E}_{style}^{o}$.
-Both $\textbf{E}_{semantic}^{o}$ and $\textbf{E}_{style}^{o}$ are taken as inputs to speech decoder $d(\cdot,\cdot)$ to synthesize the output speech waveform $\textbf{Y}_{S}^{o}$.
-See Appendix~\ref{app: sec_u2s} for more details.
+The speech units $\textbf{U}_S^{o}$ are converted to the unit embeddings $\textbf{E}_{semantic}^{o}$, while the style label is utilized to generate a unique style prototype $\textbf{E}_{style}^{o}$.
+Both $\textbf{E}_{semantic}^{o}$ and $\textbf{E}_{style}^{o}$ are taken as inputs to speech decoder $d(\cdot,\cdot)$ to synthesize output speeches $\textbf{Y}_{S}^{o} = d(\textbf{E}_{semantic}^{o},,\textbf{E}_{style}^{o})$.

 Our U2S detokenizer is pre-trained on LibriTTS~\citep{zen2019libritts} and AISHELL-1~\citep{bu2017aishell} and subsequently fine-tuned on synthetic style-rich speech data.
-Specifically, due to the scarcity of real-life style-rich data, we utilize TTS tools~\citep{du2024cosyvoice} to synthesize speech samples diverse in genders, pitches, and emotions.
-As for style prototypes, Emotion2Vec~\citep{ma2023emotion2vec} is adopted to select the most representative samples with the highest confidence in conveying the desired style.
+Due to the scarcity of real-life style-rich data, we utilize TTS tools~\citep{du2024cosyvoice} to synthesize the speech samples diverse in genders, pitches, and emotions.
+As for the style prototypes, Emotion2Vec~\citep{ma2023emotion2vec} is adopted to select the most representative samples with the highest confidence in conveying the desired style.
 Our empirical results reveal that even one representative style reference speech has been sufficient to control the speech styles flexibly and precisely.
+Check Appendix~\ref{app: sec_u2s} for more details.